MontiCore/cd4analysis/README.md

 | `-t,--usebuiltintypes <useBuiltinTypes>` | Configures if built-in-types should be considered.
 Default: `true`. `-t` toggles it to `--usebuiltintypes false |

-### Building the CLI Tool from the Sources (if desired)
+### Building the Tool from the Sources (if desired)

 As alternative to a download,
-it is possible to build an executable JAR of the CLI tool from the source files located in GitHub.
-The following describes the process for building the CLI tool from the source files using Bash.
-For building an executable Jar of the CLI with Bash from the source files available in GitHub, execute the following commands.
+it is possible to build an executable JAR of the tool from the source files located in GitHub.
+The following describes the process for building the tool from the source files using Bash.
+For building an executable Jar of the tool with Bash from the source files available in GitHub, execute the following commands.

 First, clone the repository: